Otus-DevOps-2020-02/DmitryKorlas_microservices/.github/PULL_REQUEST_TEMPLATE.md

  - For example, follow the link http://localhost:8080

 ## PR checklist:
- - [ ] Added a label with the number pf homework
+ - [ ] Added a label with the number of homework
  - [ ] Added a label with the subject of homework